kevinkwan1997/ECommerce/README.md

 # ECommerceApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1. <br />
-Angular Material used for buttons
+Angular Material used for buttons <br />
 FakeStoreAPI used for inventory

 ## Progress